By Cindy Carroll, RD, RN, IFNCP

 The combination of chocolate and sugar together is a no brainer for manufacturers….it is in part, what keeps us going back for more.
 Also, depending on the percent cacao, there may be higher sugar in the chocolate itself.
 Read the label to see how many grams of total sugar are in the product.
 Generally, the more cacao solids and cacao fat, the less sugar, however a manufacturer can add any amount of sugar or sweetener into the mix.
 On a positive note, I’ve seen many clients better manage their “sweet tooth” by enjoying the bitter taste of dark chocolate.
 For some with sensitive GIs, cocoa may be irritating and the more milk in the chocolate, the greater the lactose and potential fodmap content.
 According to Monash university, a 30 gram portion of dark chocolate is considered low fodmap, which is about 2 tablespoons of semi sweet morsels, 1 heaping tablespoon of cacao powder or 5 small squares.

 Cadmium is an unwanted heavy metal found in cacao.
+It is also a carcinogen, can weaken bones and be toxic to the liver.
 Smoking and high risk occupations are the greatest risk for inhaling cadmium but otherwise, food is our greatest source for non-smokers.
 Strict vegans have higher cadmium blood levels than non-vegans.
 Certified organic plants/foods does not eliminate or reduce cadium risk.
-Cadium is a carcinogen, can weaken bones and be toxic to the liver.
-But don’t panic, although, minimizing total exposure is of course better, it is the absorption of cadmium or any heavy metal that is important.
+But don’t panic, although, minimizing total exposure of cadium is of course better, it is the absorption of any heavy metal that is important.
 Many factors affect absorption including other heavy metals in the diet such as calcium, magnesium and iron, which compete with cadmium and may help decrease its absorption.
 Also, cadmium in plants contain fiber and phytates, which may also interfere with cadium’s absorption.
 Research shows people who are vegetarian, although may have a greater cadmium intake may also have decreased absorption because of the antioxidants and phytates in those same plants.
 Overall, nutritional status is a more important determinant of cadmium uptake into the body than is the actual amount of cadmium ingested.

 For the Good of Chocolate